 Welcome to your intercom journey!

-As you begin your search, you’re probably wondering: what is the right intercom system for my building?
-That all depends on your unique needs and priorities.
+As you begin your search, you’re probably wondering: What is the right intercom system for my building?
+That all depends on your needs and priorities.
 Perhaps security is a concern, or maybe you’re constantly missing deliveries.
 Maybe you also need to provide remote property access to visitors.
 Whatever you’re seeking, there’s an intercom system that will meet your needs.
 Today’s apartment intercoms offer wireless installation, video calling, and smartphone-based access — and it’s important to understand the costs and benefits of each.

 To help you find the right intercom for your multi-tenant apartment building, we’ve created this complete guide.
 It describes all the important features and decisions you should consider.

 This guide will answer:

 - How does an apartment intercom work?